website Translator

 • reduce the total mileage by 80%

-If your total mileage is greater than 50 miles a week and your event is greater than one hour, then taper for 14 to 20 days otherwise use the same strategy.
+If your total mileage is more than 50 miles a week and your event is more significant than one hour, taper for 14 to 20 days; otherwise, use the same strategy.

 Tapering in training

-If tapering in this way can have this effect on your performance then perhaps you should consider including tapering weeks in your season's training programs.
-With all my athletes, I use a four week cycle, where the fourth week is an active rest and test week.
-In this fourth week the training load is reduced by 70%, 2 or 3 tests at max effort are performed and light sessions are included between tests.
-The tests are used to monitor progress made in the proceeding three weeks of training and the results are considered in the planning of the next 4 week cycle.
+I use a four-week cycle with all my athletes, where the fourth week is an active rest and test week.
+In the fourth week, the training load is reduced by 70%, 2 or 3 tests at max effort are performed, and light sessions are included between tests.
+The tests are used to monitor progress made in the preceding three weeks of training, and the results are considered in planning the next 4-week cycle.
+If tapering in this way can affect your performance, then perhaps you should consider including tapering weeks in your season's training programs.

 The following are examples of taper programs: